metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 If the Options Page does not provide sufficient flexibility, users familiar with scripting can write Tagger Scripts to access the hidden variables directly.

 ## Updates
+Version 2.0.2: Changed layout of tabs - the order is now Artists, Works, Genres and Tag-mapping.
+The help tab has been much reduced as it was of limited assistance and difficult to maintain.
+There is a lot of  owing to the use of context-sensitive help and  the readme file contains the latest full documentation.
+Added a check-box on the genres tab to enable/disable genre filtering (previously the genre names would have to be blank to eliminate filtering and in any case this was buggy).
+A general code tidy-up has led to significant performance enhancements.
+The only significant slowing factor is now the unavoidable MusicBrainz 1 look-up per second constraint (for looking up works).
+A number of changes have been made to the way in which "extended" metadata is supplied - i.e. where title metatdata is combined with the "canonical" MusicBrainz work names.
+Hopefully the result is a more consistent and helpful presentation.
+Also some minor changes to the way in which text is eliminated to arrive at part names, including a new option on the "advanced" tab to "Allow blank part names for arrangements and part recordings, if an arrangement/partial label is provided" (see documentation under the advanced tab section for more details).
+Plus bug fixes.

 Version 2.0.1: Minor update to add _composer_lastnames variable.

 Version 2.0: Major overhaul of version 0.9.4 to achieve Picard 2.0 and Python 3.7 compatibility.
 All webservice calls re-written for JSON rather than XmlNode responses.
 Periods are written to tag in date order.
 Addition of sub-options for inclusion of key signature information in work names.
 If the MB database has circular work references (i.e a parent is a descendant of itself) then these will be trapped, ignored and reported.
 Numerous small refinements, especially of text comparison algorithms (e.g. option to control removal of prepositions - see advanced tab).
 Bug fixes.